PeteSutcliffe/PeteSutcliffe.github.io/_posts/2018-09-06-create-public-webserver.md

 ---
 published: true
+title: Creating our first public web server
 ---
-## Creating our first public web server

 We've created a VPC, let's put something in it to play with.
 In this post we'll create an EC2 instance, log onto it with SSH, install Apache and serve a simple web page from it.

 To accomplish this we'll need to add the following to our VPC: